bratpeki/modern-milkytracker-guide/docs/samples.md

 I'll name each functionality by its name in the drop-down menu.

+Keep in mind that **you can make selections by left-click dragging across the sample**!

 ## New...

 Creates a new sample, with the specified sample size.